-Our curriculum emphasizes the importance of designing for interactions between people, the built world, and the natural world.
-Working in collaborative, dedicated studio spaces, students cultivate skills and learn design theories, methods, and processes that help develop and refine their ideas.
-They craft objects, communicate concepts, and develop complex systems that facilitate meaningful interactions.
+The BA in Information Technology- Digital Design program is degree that allows students to choose from a broad range of university classes to curate their education with an emphasis on design.
 Combined with a Bible major and Christian Service training, this professional discipline is effectively communicated visually in any area of the church or society.
-It provides the tools to enable the student to communicate the Gospel visually through the printed page or various media resources.
+It provides the tools to enable the students to communicate the Gospel visually through the printed page or various media resources.